 As you watch someone you care about battle addiction, you may feel obligated to help them — but it’s essential to help them in the proper way.

-If you exhibit enabling behavior, such as making excuses for their behavior or absences, or help them financially as their addiction hurts their wallet, you may be forming a codependent relationship that allows their addiction to continue.
+If you slip into enabling behavior, like making excuses for their behavior or absences from work or school, or assist them financially as they struggle to pay their bills, you may be part of the reason a codependent relationship forms.

-To properly help a loved one, you need to directly address their disease and work to get them into a professional program that puts them on the path of sobriety.
+To properly help a loved one, there are many things you can do to get them on the path to sobriety: